Mahinkumar/Nano_image_server/README.md

 2. Flip Vertical
 3. Rotate (90deg, 180deg, 270deg)
 4. Hue rotate

+### Processing
+The availible proccessing are
+1. Invert
+2. Unsharpen

 ### Supported Image formats
 The following formats are supported via encoders and decoders from the Image-rs Library